Health News and Tips

 Moisturize Well

-After the baths, pat dry your skin and slather a gentle oil-based moisturizer or simply apply coconut oil, avocado oil, almond oil or African Shea butter while the skin is still damp.
-It will lock in the moisture and keep your skin soft and supple.
-It is important to start paying a very good attention to moisturizing the skin continuously with a lightweight moisturizer, before the winter hits.
-Using an oil-based moisturizer, rather than a water-based one, will create a protective layer on the skin and protect it from cracking and getting dehydrated.
-A study carried out to measure the moisturizing effects of herbal moisturizers concluded that the moisturizers improve the skin hydration and appearance on daily use.
-And a significant improvement was seen after the 3rd week of using moisturizer twice daily.
-The study also indicated that the group using a formula containing Wheat Germ oil, Aloe Vera extract and Turmeric extract showed best results due to their synergistic effect 3.
+After bathing, gently pat your skin dry and apply a gentle oil-based moisturizer—such as coconut oil, avocado oil, almond oil, or African shea butter—while your skin is still damp.
+This helps lock in moisture and keeps your skin soft and supple.
+It's important to start moisturizing regularly with a lightweight product even before winter sets in.
+Using an oil-based moisturizer, rather than a water-based one, creates a protective barrier that prevents the skin from cracking and becoming dehydrated.
+A study measuring the moisturizing effects of herbal moisturizers found that daily use significantly improved skin hydration and appearance.
+Notably, significant improvements were observed after the third week of applying moisturizer twice daily.
+The study also concluded that the group using a formula containing wheat germ oil, aloe vera extract, and turmeric extract experienced the best results, thanks to the synergistic effect of these natural ingredients3.

 Turn On the Humidifier